 I started playing BioShock Infinite this week.
-I recently reached Battleship Bay, which is the fifth of sixteen levels.
+I just reached Battleship Bay, which is the fifth of sixteen levels.
 Overall, I’m enjoying it.
 Amazing visuals, great music, intriguing airship city.
 I loved entering Columbia and exploring the fair.
 I spent two hours just ooh-ing and aww-ing.

 Why are there “vigors” at all?
-In BioShock, the plasmids were invented by scientists who moved to Rapture to be free and unfettered in their wild pursuit of technology, thanks to the libertarian ethos of the city’s founder, Andrew Ryan.
-In BioShock Infinite, having weird powers doesn’t seem to fit the apple pie, Americana, right-wing religious ethos of Columbia.
-One of the citizens on the beach of Battleship Bay talked about Darwin and was told to keep his voice down.
-Yet, they embrace science when it comes to mechanical horses and vigors?
+In BioShock, plasmids were invented by scientists who moved to Rapture to be free and unfettered in their wild pursuit of technology, thanks to the libertarian ethos of the city’s founder, Andrew Ryan.
+In BioShock Infinite, having weird powers doesn’t seem to fit the right-wing religious ethos of Columbia.
+One of the citizens on the beach of Battleship Bay mentioned Darwin and was warned to keep his voice down.
+Yet, the community embraces science when it comes to mechanical horses and vigors?

 I’m not sure how I feel about the voiced protagonist, which is new for the BioShock franchise.
 There’s something about being inside someone’s head, especially when they have an interesting personality and their observations are integral to the plot.
 For example, I loved Daud in Knife of Dunwall and Billie Lurk in Death of the Outsider.
 I also liked Garrett in Thief.
 But, so far, I don’t feel like Booker’s “holy shits” and game prompts (“I should use that skyline to reach monument island”) are terribly interesting, insightful or necessary.

-And utterly ridiculous is the tendency for enemies to shout out that they’re reloading during a gunfight.
+Utterly ridiculous is the tendency for enemies to shout out that they’re reloading during a gunfight.
 As if to say, “Please run up and shoot me in the face right now!”

 SPOILERS SPOILERS SPOILERS PAST THIS POINT